velartrill/velartrill.github.io/orig/spirals/prisoner-of-war/operations.md

 *"Wilco, sir."*

 He clicks the transmit key twice.
 "Ops.
-Reconnect ORBCOM."
+Call ORBCOM."

-*"Receiving, Nishvir-*roshlas."
+*"Receiving, Nishvir-*ravlas."

 "Can you get me a link for a real-time tac map?"